lokke scm edn: remove #:declarative; breaks 2.2; already the default

 language and environment set for Lokke, and so all of the Guile

 features should be available.
-Though for now, lokke
+For now, lokke

 loads